 However, this is very unofficial and completely subject to the discretion of the guards on duty.
 Do not depend on being able to do this.
-However, if you want to risk this approach, you are advised to use one of the less- congested entrances to the Cannon Office Building.
+However, if you want to risk this approach, you are advised to use one of the less- congested entrances to the building.
 The building has four entrances — the two on Independence Avenue tend to have the highest traffic.
 Guards at the other entrances may be a bit less stressed time-wise and therefore more amenable to adjusting the security-clearance procedures.
 But, again, this is completely discretionary on their part.

 10.)
 UNUSUAL OR POTENTIALLY DANGEROUS EXHIBIT MATERIALS.

 Any exhibitor contemplating bringing in an exhibit that could raise concerns for the security guards at the entrance is strongly advised to let us know well in advance.

 More specifically, if you are thinking of bringing in as part of your exhibit anything that remotely could be seen as being explosive, useable as a weapon, or otherwise potentially dangerous, give us a lot of advance notice.

 In the past, exhibits that included any liquids, batteries, fuel cells, motors, electronic devices (other than notebook computers or lights) were of potential concern.